aiman-al-masoud/deixiscript/src/deixiscript/README.md

 Concerning modifiers in sentences with side effects.

-"there is a red button" --> "there is a button AND the button is red."
+"there is a red button" --> "there is a button such that the button is red"

 In sentences without side effects, modifiers are part of implicit references, which should have been eliminated and replaced by explicit references.

 Add a "such that" clause to noun-phrase.

-"a red button" --> "x such that x is a button and x is red".
+"a red button" --> "a button such that the button is red".

 # Syntactic Decompression